-- A. Request for sanctions may be obtained either online or by faxing/mailing the sanction request form to the Member Services Department. - B. To apply for a sanction online or to access forms visit usagym.org/member services. - C. Only domestic sanctioned events may be applied for online. - D. When requesting a sanction, equipment/venue set-up/ take down and training days must be included, as well as competition days. - E. Only one discipline per sanction. - F. Events conducted in more than one location must have a separate sanction for each location. - G. Once a sanction has been granted, the USA Gymnastics Women's Rules and Policies must be followed.
-Please see Chapter 4 for specific meet director responsibilities. - H. Domestic Sanction Fee - The fee is \$140.00 for ALL domestic sanctioned events.
-Sanction fees (and any late fees) are not refundable, regardless of the reason for canceling a meet. - I. Foreign Sanctions - For events in which foreign athletes and coaches participate, a foreign sanction request form and fee of \$300.00 must be sent via mail/fax/e-mail to the Member Services department for processing.
-For more details, see Chapter 2, Events with Foreign Participation. - J. Rush Fees - Sanction request for in-house processing 7 business days or less than the start date of the event will be assessed a \$25.00 rush fee.
-Online request will not incur a rush fee.
+- A. Request for sanctions must be obtained online.
+To apply for a sanction online, click here. - B. When requesting a sanction, equipment/venue set-up/ take down and training days must be included, as well as competition days. - C. Only one discipline per sanction. - D. Events conducted in more than one location must have a separate sanction for each location. - E. Once a sanction has been granted, the USA Gymnastics Women's Program Rules and Policies must be followed.
+Please see Chapter 4 for specific Meet Director responsibilities. - F. Domestic Sanction Fee - The fee is \$140.00 for domestic sanctioned competitions.
+Sanction fees (and any late fees) are not refundable, regardless of the reason for canceling a meet.

+G. Foreign Sanctions

+- 1. A foreign sanction is required for events in which foreign athletes, coaches and judges participate.
+Requests for foreign sanctions must be obtained online.
+To apply for a foreign sanction online, click here. - 2.
+The fee is \$140.00 for foreign sanctioned events. - 3.
+For more details, see Chapter 2 Foreign Participants.
+Sanction fees (and any late fees) are not refundable, regardless of the reason for canceling a meet.